ABDOMINAL AORTIC ANEURYSM OVERVIEW

 Most abdominal aortic aneurysms are small and do not cause any symptoms.
 People without symptoms are usually unaware that they have an aneurysm.

 Some aneurysms cause a noticeable, small pulsating mass near the navel.
 This may not be noticed by the patient, but can be detected by a healthcare provider during a routine physical examination.
-Approximately 30 percent of asymptomatic abdominal aortic aneurysms are discovered in this manner.
+Approximately 30 percent of asymptomatic AAA are discovered in this manner.
 Other aneurysms are identified during imaging (ie, X-ray, ultrasound, CT scan, MRI) of the abdomen, done for other reasons.

 Some aneurysms can cause abdominal or back pain.
 Such aneurysms are typically detected during an evaluation for pain.